WellyBelly/Object-Oriented-JS/README.md

 ### Installation

-Execute `npm install` the Assignment_1 folder to install the dependencies.
+Execute `npm install` in the Assignment_1 folder to install the dependencies.

 ### Start